seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 *Exit Scottish Messenger.*

 **COUNTESS**
-'Tis not for fear, and yet you run away.—
+'Tis not for fear, and yet you run away.--
 O happy comfort, welcome to our house!
 The confident and boisterous boasting Scot,
 That swore before my walls they would not back